qdm12/gluetun/README.md

 </p></details>

+<details><summary>Mullvad does not work with IPv6?</summary><p>

+By default, the Mullvad server tunnels both ipv4 and ipv6, hence openvpn will try to create an ipv6 route.
+To allow the container to create such route, you have to specify `net.ipv6.conf.all.disable_ipv6=0` at runtime, using either:

+- For a Docker run command, the flag: `--sysctl net.ipv6.conf.all.disable_ipv6=0`
+- In a docker-compose file:

+    ```yml
+        sysctls:
+          - net.ipv6.conf.all.disable_ipv6=0
+    ```

+</p></details>

 <details><summary>What's all this Go code?</summary><p>

 The Go code is a big rewrite of the previous shell entrypoint, it allows for: